WahomeKennedy/ML-Projects/README.md

 # ML-Projects
-This repo was created as a result of the collaboration with a couple of colleagues in a Face detection and Face Recognition Machime Learning project.
+This repo was created as a result of the collaboration with a couple of colleagues in a Face detection and Face Recognition Machine Learning project.